 Tile flooring is manufactured from a variety of materials such as clay, stone, metal, terrazzo, and quartz.
 Each type of flooring has its own characteristics, and these characteristics should be matched to the size, style, use and budget of the space in which you wish to tile.

-Different types of tiles include:
+11 Different types of tile flooring

 Travertine is a type of limestone that is a byproduct of natural artesian springs, hot springs, and caves from around the world.
 A natural, porous stone, its pits and rough texture are caused by air bubbles and organic matter, and this is what gives travertine tiles such varying colours.